cguth7/cguth7.github.io/_posts/2021-02-03-agent-evaluation.md

 analyzing a strategy and the playing statistics of that strategy, so a computer program can be sanity checked and evaluated for unique tendencies by such human experts.
 Computer programs could also be made available on the Internet to play against many opponents to obtain significant levels of data.
-In practice, most of the breakthrough agents have only been released to play against select top players since this is considered more significant than playing against random players and perhaps to keep the agents strategies more private.
+In practice, most of the breakthrough agents have only been released to play against select top players since this is considered more significant than playing against random players and perhaps to keep the agents' strategies more private.